zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/cookbooks/ethereum.md

 ## App Deployment View

 Select the servers that make sense for your application, and click the "Deploy" button to deploy your beacon.
-It will provision the nodes, and deploy the beacon app to the nodes.
+It will provision and taint the servers so that only your app can deploy on them, and then deploy the beacon app to run on them.
 It summarizes your resource requests per workload, and displays the total cost, including any block storage costs.

 ![TaintedServerDeployment](https://github.com/zeus-fyi/zeus/assets/17446735/dc968bcf-c124-4df0-908e-bc0358b51ddc)